zichongkao/zichongkao.github.io/_posts/2018-02-08-The-Futility-Of-Buying-The-Dip.md

 plt.title('Stock Holdings over Time')
 ```

 <img src="/pics/output_15_1.png">

 This graph shows the stock purchasing behavior of the strategies.
 In the lead-up to the dotcom crash, between 1998 and 2002, the thousand day buy-the-dip strategy was able to hoard cash.
+It didn’t purchase any stock during that time and only went in heavily when the market was at its lowest.
+The same thing happened between 2004 and 2008 in the lead-up to the the great financial crisis.

+No doubt these episodes allowed the buy-the-dip strategies to come out ahead.
+However, the graph shows that for long stretches of time (1983 to 1998 and 2008 to 2016), the buy-the-dip strategies, even with all their unnatural foresight, still found it most optimal to slowly accumulate stock.
+And it was during these long periods of incremental growth that all strategies built up significant portions of their net worth, eventually dwarfing gains from the periods of hoarding.

+This graph shows the stock purchasing behavior of the strategies.
+In the lead-up to the dotcom crash, between 1998 and 2002, the thousand day buy-the-dip strategy was able to hoard cash.
 It didn't purchase any stock during that time and only went in heavily when the market was at its lowest.
 The same thing happened between 2004 and 2008 in the lead-up to the the great financial crisis.